WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Film Project, Part 1

-## Your Mission (If You Choose to Accept it...)
+## Your Mission (If You Choose to Accept It...)

-...is to build a film app that will have a list of all the recent popular movies; a user can scroll through them, click one for more details, and save it to their favorites.
+...is to build a film app that will feature a list of all the recent popular movies; a user can scroll through the titles, click one for more details, and save it to their favorites.

-Note, this is just the first phase — the app won't be completed until a future lesson.
-For today the plan is to identify the app components, create the overall structure, then split that structure into individual components.
-You'll pass films as props to each component and ultimately use iteration to render one component for each film.
-At the end of this exercise, you will have the app as seen here.
+Note, this is just the first phase; the app won't be completed until a future lesson.
+For today, the plan is to identify the app components, create the overall structure, and then split that structure into individual components.
+You'll pass films as props to each component, and ultimately use iteration to render one component for each film.
+At the end of this exercise, you will have the app as seen here: